 Many people have unconvincingly argued that Ani-Ofu predates the C.M.S.
 Based on historical observations especially the emerging documentation of the C.M.S., this is highly unlikely.
-However, it is conceivable that before Ani-Ofu became a C.M.S. base, that strip of land that adjoins a section of the present-day Idumuje-Ugboko may have been sparsely populated by itinerant farmers who may have temporarily lived in isolated farm settlements.
-In fact, some historians claim that before the coming of the C.M.S., that portion of land was uninhabited and mainly used by Idumuje-Ugboko and Idumuje-Unor indigenes as a farming outpost.
+However, the writers of this work are of the opinion that before Ani-Ofu became a C.M.S. base, that strip of land that adjoins a section of the present-day Idumuje-Ugboko may have been sparsely populated by itinerant farmers who may have temporarily lived in isolated farm settlements.
+In fact, some historians claim that before the C.M.S. came, that portion of land was uninhabited and mainly used by Idumuje-Ugboko and Idumuje-Unor indigenes as a farming outpost.
 However, due to the nature of the settlements, it could not be described as a viable or fully functional hamlet, village or town.
-It is, therefore, reasonable to assert that the building of the institute and the mission headquarter may have been the first modern constructions to have taken place in that area.
-Consequently, this suggests that the coming of the C.M.S. may have facilitated communal activities in this entirely new and quite possibly, desolate and ‘lifeless’ woodland.
+It is, therefore, reasonable to assert that the building of the women institute and the mission headquarter may have been the first modern constructions to have taken place in that area.
+This suggests that the coming of the C.M.S. may have facilitated communal activities in this entirely new and quite possibly, desolate and ‘lifeless’ woodland.
 According to some commentators it was during or shortly after the C.M.S. nestled in this farming outpost that migrants from Ikoko, Idumuje-Unor, and Idumuje-Ugboko began to permanently settle there.

 For many who may argue to the contrary, it is instructive to note that when the C.M.S. wanted a piece of land to build their mission house, they never sought the approval of the Obi of Idumuje-Unor.
 Instead, it was Omorhusi who identified, approved and supervised the building of the mission house at Ani-Ofu.
-Also, in her journals, Idumuje-Unor was barely mentioned, either as a ‘protectorate’ or a supervising authority.
-As a result of these ‘casual observations’ and records, there is insufficient evidence to argue to the contrary that, as a community, Ani-Ofu was in existence before the C.M.S arrived.
+Also, in her journals, Idumuje-Unor was barely mentioned either as a supervising authority over this new territory.
+As a result of this ‘casual observation’ and record, there is insufficient evidence to argue to the contrary that, as a community, Ani-Ofu was in existence before the C.M.S arrived.
 Based entirely on these two related interventions – the coming of the C.M.S and the gift of the land – categorising Ani-Ofu as a separate entity from Idumuje-Ugboko becomes all the more illogical.
-The question then is, why do the people of Ani-Ofu identify more closely with Idumuje-Unor than Idumuje-Ugboko, or on the other hand see themselves as a totally different community from Idumuje-Ugboko?
+The question then is, why do the people of Ani-Ofu identify more closely with Idumuje-Unor than Idumuje-Ugboko?
+Or why do they see themselves as a totally different community from Idumuje-Ugboko?